Skyride Busch Gardens Tampa Bay: The Best Way to Get Around the Park

 Cheetah Hunt Drop at Busch Gardens Tampa view from the Skyride at Busch Gardens Tampa Bay.

-View from the Skyride
+View from the SkyRide

 Oh, and I almost forgot!
 You can get across the park in a few minutes without walking for miles (figuratively) on your aching feet.

-Are you even more excited for the Skyride now?
+Are you even more excited for the SkyRide now?

-Well, let me give you all the insider knowledge you need to enjoy every aspect of the Skyride so you come home with no regrets and a very full camera roll!
+Well, let me give you all the insider knowledge you need to enjoy every aspect of the SkyRide so you come home with no regrets and a very full camera roll!

-History of the Skyride at Busch Gardens Tampa Bay
+History of the SkyRide at Busch Gardens Tampa Bay

-Fun Fact: The Skyride was actually made in Europe.
+Fun Fact: The SkyRide was actually made in Europe.
 To be exact, it was assembled by the longest-established industrial group in the ye quaint old country of Switzerland.

 The maker of this fine cable ride is the– Von Roll (yes, like the Swiss roll and the rolls on roller coasters).

 I love a good punny name as much as the next person, but what really sets these guys apart from the rest is that they have been making sky rides since 1952.
-That is a whopping 68 years of expertise on cable car building.

 View showing gondola Busch Gardens skyride at the Busch Gardens amusement park in Tampa Florida next to Anheuser Busch